InnovAIte-Deakin/.github/profile/README.md

 *   **Sprint Leads**: ARNAV AHUJA, ANDREW PAULL, AGAM AGARWAL
 *   **Responsibilities**: Our Sprint Leads challenge traditional agile frameworks by adapting them for rapid AI-driven development.
 They manage project backlogs, coordinate sprints, and document findings on how to best manage "Vibe Coded" workflows.

-> **A Note on Leadership**: Our leads are students just like you, volunteering their time to take on extra responsibilities.
-They don't have all the answers and are building their portfolios too.
-Please be respectful and, most importantly, **help your leads by making contributions**.
-Being a lead is not enough; you must demonstrate your leadership through genuine and impactful contributions.

 ---

 ## Our Projects (Trimester 2 2025)